Dinagat Islands: Local history

 On December 23, 1959, Cagdianao was created into a municipality under Executive Order No. 367.
 Its name came from the Spanish word Cada dia linao meaning "everyday peaceful and calm".
 However, some scholars say that its name came from the Visayan word Taga Danaw meaning "the lake people".

 On December 2, 1959, the two Municipal Councils of Dinagat and Loreto held a joint session at Barrio Libjo.
 They unanimously approved Resolution No. 5, series of 1959, creating the Municipality of Albor in the Province of Surigao.
 It was agreed by the two councils that Loreto and Dinagat will contribute portions of their territories to comprise the new municipality.
 The northern portion of the municipality was part of Loreto, namely, Barrio Quezon, Libjo, Bolodbolod and San Jose.
 The southern portion that included Barrio Osmeña, Cahayag, Arellano and Plaridel were part of the Municipality of Dinagat.

-Albor became a Municipality on February 29, 1960 by virtue of Executive Order No. 381 issued by the late President of the Philippines Carlos P. Garcia.
-The name “Albor” is a combination of the two surnames of Mayor Moises Alfaro of Loreto and Mayor Prospero Borja of Dinagat.
-The First two letters “AL” came from the surname Alfaro, the Mayor of Loreto and the last syllable “BOR” came from the surname Borja, the Mayor of Dinagat.
-The first Municipal Mayor who served to office was Lamberto Llamera, Sr. It was renamed as Libjo on June 17, 1967.
+Albor became a Municipality on February 29, 1960, by virtue of Executive Order No. 381 issued by President Carlos P. Garcia.
+The name “Albor” is a portmanteau of the two surnames of Mayor Moises Alfaro of Loreto and Mayor Prospero Borja of Dinagat.
+The first Municipal Mayor to govern Albor was Lamberto Llamera Sr. It was renamed as Libjo on June 17, 1967.
 The name came from the word Libo-o, a kind of mussel clam.

 Basilisa became a municipality on June 17, 1967, under Republic Act No. 4986.
 It was then named as Rizal, after the country's national hero.
 The municipality was renamed as Basilisa on June 21, 1969, under Republic Act.
 No. 5775.

 In 1966, there was a joint session made by the Municipal Council of Loreto and Barangay Council of Tubajon, creating Barrio Tubajon as a Municipality.
 Upon the recommendation of the Provincial Board of Surigao, Tubajon was created as a Municipality under Republic Act No. 5643 on June 21, 1969.
 The Barrios of San Vicente, Sta.
 Cruz, Roxas, Mabini, Malinao, Navarro and Emelda were separated from the Municipality of Loreto and transferred to the Municipality of Tubajon.
-The first Municipal Mayor was Jacinto S. Pinat, Sr.
+The first Municipal Mayor was Jacinto S. Pinat Sr.